Amanda Karl

 Amanda is a 2014 graduate (Order of the Coif) of the University of California at Berkeley School of Law, where she served as the Managing Editor of the California Law Review and Director of the Workers’ Rights Disability Law Clinic.
 During law school, she worked as a Clinical Law Student at the East Bay Community Law Center, assisting with litigation targeting criminal record reporting violations, and as a law clerk at Equal Rights Advocates, working on women’s employment issues.
 Following graduation from law school, she served as a law clerk to the Honorable Richard A. Paez, United States Court of Appeals for the Ninth Circuit and to the Honorable Claudia Wilken, Northern District of California.
 Amanda received her undergraduate degree, magna cum laude, in Sociology and Human Rights from Columbia University in 2009.

 Outside of work, Amanda serves on the Board of Directors of the East Bay Community Law Center, a legal nonprofit organization that is both the largest provider of free legal services in the East Bay Area and Berkeley Law’s largest clinical offering.
-She also enjoys reading, strength training, and exploring new places and foods with her husband and son.
+She also enjoys reading, strength training, and exploring new places and foods with her husband and kids.

-Rising Star, Northern California Super Lawyers, 2018-2022
+Rising Star, Northern California Super Lawyers, 2018-2023

 • J.D., Order of the Coif, University of California at Berkeley, Berkeley Law, 2014